kami2012/AcousticIndicesPredictBirdCommunityRecovery/guidelines-for-practitioners.md

 ## Step 3: Make a Validation Dataset

 **Description:** Select a representative subset of the [sound files] for validation.
 These files should be manually labeled by experts to ensure high-quality reference data.
+If you are targeting specific taxa, include recordings that capture both the primary activity peaks of your target group and periods when less dominant species are active.
+For example, if you are recording birds, include sessions that capture daytime flock activities as well as nocturnal recordings for species such as owls.
+Base your selection on the available ecological knowledge of your species or community of interest to ensure all relevant behaviors and temporal variations are represented.

 **Input:** [sound files]